 For others, it’s the intangible; a creative approach to pedagogy, hundreds of years of heritage, or the school’s guiding values.
 Your USP might even be a combination of these elements.
 Don’t forget it’s a unique selling proposition- so think about the things that make your school special in the eyes of prospective parents and students.

 Here are some examples to get you feeling inspired.

 Ormiston College: Technology

-The future is digital and prospective parents are very aware of just how important it is to ensure their children gain an excellent education, especially when it comes to technology.
-After winning gold for Australia’s Best School - Use of Technology award at the 2018 Australian Education Awards, Ormiston College has cleverly leveraged this accolade into their school USP.
-The College is building its reputation for being the ‘tech school’ of Queensland.
+The future is digital and prospective parents are very aware of just how important it is to ensure their children gain an excellent education, particularly when it comes to technology.
+After winning gold for Australia’s Best School - Use of Technology at the 2018 Australian Education Awards, Ormiston College has cleverly leveraged this accolade into their school’s USP.
+The College is building its reputation as the tech school of Queensland.

 Source: Ormiston College

 Defining your school's USP allows you to stand out from your competition and capture your audience's attention.
-Keeping your USP at the heart of your school’s digital marketing strategy, enables you to highlight your USP as a point of difference when guiding prospective parents through your enrolment process.
+Keeping your USP at the heart of your school’s digital marketing strategy ensures you are maximising your potential by connecting with prospective parents in a way that is meaningful and relevant to them.

 Got a good handle on your school’s USP?
 Here’s a handy guide on how to best incorporate it into your brand identity and marketing strategy.